gfxholo/iconic/README.md

 Both plugins can add icons to files, folders, and bookmarks. *Iconic* can also:

 - Set icons for plugin tabs, properties, the ribbon, and some other UI buttons
-- Edit icons by clicking them
+- Edit icons by clicking them directly
 - Change icons & colors in the same dialog
-- Dynamically change colors with the theme
+- Dynamically shift colors to match your theme

 *Iconize* is much more powerful at decorating files.
 It can: